CAMPSMITH/cryptage/README.md

 * **Pandas**  - A python library with advanced financial analysis tools.
 * **Jupyter Lab** - An IDE used for visualization.
-* **anaconda** - A python framework consisting of several tools used in financial analysis, such as Pandas.
+* **anaconda** - A python framework consisting of several tools used in financial analysis, such as Pandas and Jupyter Lab.

 ---